inkytonik/skink/README.md

     sbt compile

 If you are only interested in running Skink using Docker, you can now go to the Docker instructions.
-Otherwise, continue here for further instructions on installing the toosl needed to run Skink directly on your local machine.
+Otherwise, continue here for further instructions on installing the tools needed to run Skink directly on your local machine.

 ## Supporting tools - Clang